-What Is A Masonry Fence?
+What is a Masonry Fence?

 Are you looking for a fence to add pizzazz to your property as well as privacy and security for your family?
 Then, a masonry fence might be the way to go.
 But just what is a masonry fence?